apache/submarine/docs/InstallationGuide.md

    </configuration>
    ```

-#### GPU configurations for ResourceManager
+### GPU configurations for resourcemanager

-The scheduler used by ResourceManager must be the capacity scheduler, and yarn.scheduler.capacity.resource-calculator in capacity-scheduler.xml should be DominantResourceCalculator
+The scheduler used by resourcemanager must be  capacity scheduler, and yarn.scheduler.capacity.resource-calculator in  capacity-scheduler.xml should be DominantResourceCalculator

    ```
    <configuration>